gregpriday/laravel-zyte-api/README.md

 ];
 ```

-Add your Zyte API key to your `.env` file to keep it secure:
+For security reasons, it's recommended to store your Zyte API key in your `.env` file:

 ```
 ZYTE_API_KEY=your-zyte-api-key-here